Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Approximate inference for SDEMEMs using synthetic likelihoods

-Approximate normality for summary statistics can often be argued theoretically, e.g.\ by appealing to the central limit theorem (CLT).
-If the sample size is small or the summary statistics do not admit a CLT, then the normal assumption would have to be verified empirically using simulation.
-We refer to \cite{wood2010statistical} for further details.
-Here we follow \cite{price2016bayesian} who proposed a fully Bayesian approach, sampling from the exact posterior $\pi(\theta|s)$ without incurring any bias caused by the choice of a finite $N$ (note that ``exact'' sampling is ensured only if the distribution of $s$ is really Gaussian).
-The key feature exploits the idea underlying the pseudo-marginal method discussed in section \ref{sec:inference-sdemem}, where an unbiased estimator is used in place of the unknown likelihood function. \cite{price2016bayesian} note that plugging-in the estimates $\hat{\mu}_N(\theta)$ and $\hat{\Sigma}_N(\theta)$ into the Gaussian likelihood $p(s|\theta)$ results in a biased estimator $p_N(s|\theta)$ of $p(s|\theta)$, while one could instead use the unbiased estimator of \cite{ghurye1969unbiased} given by
+Approximate normality for summary statistics can often be argued theoretically, by appealing to the central limit theorem (CLT).
+If the sample size is small or the summary statistics do not admit a CLT, then the normal assumption would have to be verified empirically using simulations, see \cite{wood2010statistical} for details.

+Here we follow \cite{price2016bayesian}, who proposed a fully Bayesian approach, henceforth referred to as Bayesian SL (BSL).
+A BSL procedure samples from the exact posterior $\pi(\bm{\theta}|\bm{s})$ without incurring any bias caused by a finite $N$ (note that ``exact'' sampling is ensured only if the distribution of $\bm{s}$ is really Gaussian).
+The key feature exploits the idea underlying the pseudo-marginal method discussed in section \ref{sec:inference-sdemem}, where an unbiased estimator is used in place of the unknown likelihood function. \cite{price2016bayesian} noted that plugging-in the estimates $\hat{\bm{\mu}}_N(\bm{\theta}) $ and $\hat{\bm{\Sigma}}_N(\bm{\theta}) $ into the Gaussian likelihood $p(\bm{s}|\bm{\theta})$ in general results in a biased estimator $p_N(\bm{s}|\bm{\theta})$ of $p(\bm{s}|\bm{\theta})$.
+However, this can be avoided by instead adopting the unbiased estimator of \cite{ghurye1969unbiased}: